 Biofine/NORA Study on GHG Emissions of Biomass-based Ethyl Levulinate

 Biofine Developments Northeast (Biofine) has developed an advanced biofuel derived from lignocellulosic biomass, ethyl levulinate, that has potential application as a low-carbon heating fuel.
 This study was conducted by EarthShift Global for the National Oilheat Research Alliance (NORA) and Biofine.
-This study and report were prepared according to ISO (2005; 2006) guidelines for a screening level LCA to provide information for discussions with regulators and municipal planners.
-The study focuses only on greenhouse gas emissions (a single impact category), does not involve a comparative assessment and has been conducted for public disclosure, thus has been critically reviewed.
+This study and report were prepared according to ISO (2005; 2006) guidelines for an LCA to provide information for discussions with regulators and municipal planners.
+The study focuses only on greenhouse gas emissions (a single impact category), does not involve a comparative assessment and has been conducted for public disclosure, and thus has been critically reviewed.

 Becton Dickinson ecoFinity Life Cycle Solution

 BD ecoFinity® Life Cycle Solution Environmental Life Cycle Analysis (LCA) for acute care facilities seeking to reduce their environmental footprint, the BD ecoFinity Life Cycle Solution is the environmentally preferable disposal solution for single-use medical sharps, such as hypodermic needles and syringes.
 By implementing BD ecoFinity, hospitals can continue to realize the clinical advantages of BD's best-in-class single-use medical devices, while reducing the environmental impact of medication delivery.

 nPulpTM Paper Packaging — YFY Group in China uses Green Chemistry to Address Air Quality